Yaxuanzhang5/app-review-source-validation/README.md

 Google Play was selected as the primary source for the first recurring-ingestion pilot because it provided the most consistent combination of review volume, core metadata, pagination behavior, and repeated-collection feasibility under the tested setup.

 The current pipeline stores raw review records, cleaned review text, ingestion-run history, app-level run summaries, and quality flags in SQLite.
-The newest project layer creates transparent review-level features and app-level aggregates from the validated cleaned data.
-It does **not** train a sentiment model, topic model, issue classifier, or other machine-learning model.
+The feature-engineering layer creates transparent review-level features and app-level aggregates from validated cleaned data.
+The newest downstream layer adds an exploratory rating-derived weak-sentiment baseline with strict rating-field leakage controls.
+It is not a production sentiment system.

 ## Current project status